GauBen/svelte-emails/README.md

 **Emails are the cornerstone of automated internet communication.** Create an account on a website?
 Email.
 Receive an invoice?
 Email.
 Sign up for an event?
 Email.
 As a developer, you will need to send emails at some point.
 And you will end up working with some of the most legacy web technologies.

-We, at Escape, recently **rebuilt our whole email stack from scratch to improve the developer experience:** we used to send emails to preview them, whereas now **we have an instant feedback loop,** leveraging a [SvelteKit](https://kit.svelte.dev/)-powered dev server.
+We, at Escape, recently **rebuilt our whole email stack from scratch to improve the developer experience:** we used to send emails to preview them, whereas now, **we have an instant feedback loop,** leveraging a [SvelteKit](https://kit.svelte.dev/)-powered dev server.

 ## Emails are written with 2003 HTML